kukuu/AGILITY/technopedia-2.md

 ## Micro-services

+A micro-service is a self contained process that provides a unique business capability.

 Microservices architecture is an approach to application development in which a large application is built as a suite of modular services.
 Each module supports a specific business goal and uses a simple, well-defined interface to communicate with other sets of services.

 When you choose to build your application as a set of microservices, you need to decide how your application’s clients will interact with the microservices.
 With a monolithic application there is just one set of (typically replicated, load‑balanced) endpoints.
 In a microservices architecture, however, each microservice exposes a set of what are typically fine‑grained endpoints.

 Services must handle requests from the application’s clients.
 Furthermore, services must sometimes collaborate to handle those requests.
 They must use an inter-process communication protocol.
 Use asynchronous messaging for inter-service communication.
 Services communicating by exchanging messages over messaging channels.
 Examples of asynchronous messaging technologies are Apache Kafka and RabbitMQ.

+Micro services communicate via REST or Messaging services.
+Communication is always stateless.
+Every micro service is federated (Has its own data model and data).
+Each Request/Response is stateless (Independent).
+More instances of the microservic cn be added.

+Stateless communication allows the micro service to scale.
+Add more instances.

+Microservices application hardly breaks, as you can set up defaults as part of the architecture.

 ## Benefits of Micro-services: